ApiLogicServer/Docs/docs/Sample-Integration.md

 Successful orders need to be sent to Shipping, again in a predesignated format.

+We could certainly POST an API, but Messaging (here, Kafka) provides significant advantages:

+* **Async:** Our system will not be impacted if the Shipping system is down.
+Kafka will save the message, and deliver it when Shipping is back up.
+* **Multi-cast:** We can send a message that multiple systems (e.g., Accounting) can consume.

+The content of the message is a JSON string, just like an API.

 Just as you can customize apis, you can complement rule-based logic using Python events:

 1. Declare the mapping -- see the `OrderShipping` class in the right pane.
+This formats our Kafka message content in the format agreed upon with Shipping.

 2. Define a Python `after_flush` event, which invokes `send_order_to_shipping`.
 This is called by the logic engine, which passes the SQLAlchemy `models.Order`` row.